Forgiveness sets the prisoner free, and the prisoner is always Us, never Them. We are the ones suffering from holding on…

 The forgiveness wasn’t even for them.
 It was something I needed to do to cleanse myself.
 I realized I didn’t need to be right or vindicated.
 I just needed to let it go.
 I did it to clean out the bitterness inside.
 This action made room for spiritual growth to occur.

-Why Not Give Forgiveness a Try?
+Why Not Give Forgiveness a Try and Stop Being a Prisoner?

 When you carry hate, anger, and resentment, it poisons your mind and body.
 You harden in self-defense, building emotional walls, no longer trusting others.
 All this forces the perpetual negativity to continue.
 Those defensive walls keep everything away except hostility and mistrust.
 For the self-constructed walls to collapse, and spiritual growth to occur, forgiveness must take place.